iconify/website/docs/libraries/tools/icon/cleanup.md

 Cleanup functions are used in [Iconify Tools](../index.md) to validate and clean up imported icons.

-Unfortunately many editors leave lots of junk in SVG files, sometimes multiplying icon file size several times.
+Unfortunately, many editors leave lots of junk in SVG files, sometimes multiplying icon file size several times.

 SVG files might also contain scripts and links to external resources.